amani387/10_ACADAMY_KAIM_W_8-9/README.md

 # Fraud Detection Challenge: E-commerce & Credit Card Transactions

 Welcome to this week's challenge!
-In this project, you will build an end-to-end fraud detection pipeline using machine learning.
-You will work with three datasets, perform data analysis and preprocessing, build and explain multiple machine learning models, deploy your solution as a REST API using Flask (and Docker), and create an interactive dashboard with Dash.
+In this project, build an end-to-end fraud detection pipeline using machine learning.  will work with three datasets, perform data analysis and preprocessing, build and explain multiple machine learning models, deploy  solutions as a REST API using Flask (and Docker), and create an interactive dashboard with Dash.

 ---